-Leave Reserve - to be used to fund annual and long service leave requirements.
+Leave Reserve to be used to fund annual and long service leave requirements.
 Plant Reserve - to be used to fund the purchase of future plant acquisitions and major repairs.
 Sewerage Asset Preservation Reserve to be used to preserve sewerage assets Land & Building Reserve for future purchase and renewal of Council land & building assets.
-Swimming Pool Reserve - to be used for the maintenance and or renewal of the swimming pool to be used to find a second and be a second sector as a descent of
+Swimming Pool Reserve - to be used for the maintenance and or renewal of the swimming pool

-- to be used for the maintenance and or renewal of the swimming pool

-- to be used for the proposed construction of multi purpose sports centre. - Community Housing Project Reserve - to be used for contribution to joint venture aged units project and singles accommodation. - to be used for part funding of the replacement of the community bus. - to provide for future funding for development opportunities in the community. - to be used for the replacement of the gym equipment - Bowling Green Replacement Reserve - to be used for the replacement of the bowling greens - Tennis Court Replacement Reserve - to be used for the replacement of the tennis courts
+- to be used for the maintenance and or renewal of the swimming pool - to be used for the proposed construction of multi purpose sports centre. - Community Housing Project Reserve - to be used for contribution to joint venture aged units project and singles accommodation. - to be used for part funding of the replacement of the community bus. - to provide for future funding for development opportunities in the community. - to be used for the replacement of the gym equipment - Bowling Green Replacement Reserve - to be used for the replacement of the bowling greens - Tennis Court Replacement Reserve - to be used for the replacement of the tennis courts